 Alcohol harm reduction

 The Drugs and alcohol pages provide advice and contact details for support services available in County Durham.

 Bonfire night and firework displays

 Celebrate bonfire night in the safest way possible and attend an official, organised public firework display.
-See a list of organised displays and information on fireworks and the law on our Fireworks and the law page.
+See a list of organised displays and information on fireworks and the law on our Fireworks, safety and the law page.

 Local problem-solving groups